openthread/openthread/examples/platforms/efr32/README.md

 Note: Support for the "EFR32MG12PxxxF1024" device was added to JLinkGDBServer V6.14d.

 Or

-Compiled binaries also may be flashed onto the specified EFR32 dev borad using [J-Link Commander][j-link-commander].
+Compiled binaries also may be flashed onto the specified EFR32 dev board using [J-Link Commander][j-link-commander].

 [j-link-commander]: https://www.segger.com/products/debug-probes/j-link/tools/j-link-commander/